karmakrafts/KMbed/README.md

 # KMbed

-KMbed is a Gradle/KMP plugin for embedding resources in Kotlin/Native executables.
+KMbed is a Gradle/KMP plugin for embedding resources in KMP modules.
 The runtime provides an API similar to Android's R-class, zlib compression and [kotlinx.io](https://github.com/Kotlin/kotlinx-io) integration.

+### Multiplatform support

+The following KMP targets are currently supported:
+* JVM
+* JS
+* Windows x64
+* Linux x64
+* Linux arm64
+* macOS x64
+* macOS arm64
+* iOS x64
+* iOS arm64

 ### How to use it

-Using KMbed is as simple as applying the KMbed Gradle Plugin and the Kotlin/Native runtime.
+Using KMbed is as simple as applying the KMbed Gradle Plugin and the runtime.

 ```kotlin
 plugins {